Sparrow (Passer Domesticus)

 they chirp but cannot sing, just a common thing

-that working folk have an affinity for.
+working folk have an affinity for.
 Sparrows provide

 fast-food for cat, target practice for brat, not much more.